|Nutritional Guidelines (per serving)|

 The Clafoutis is considered a dessert and delicious when eaten warm from the oven, however, when cold becomes more cake like so a lovely treat with a cup of coffee or tea.

-The spelling of Clafoutis varies and is often also referred to as a Clafouti (without the s).
+The spelling of clafoutis varies and is often also referred to as a clafouti.

 - 1 tablespoon softened butter